microbox/microbox.github.io/README.md

 ### Congrats!
 You found the smallest docker images for distribution.

-If some people can reduce their docker image size by 50%, that means they can save half of the expenses on disks and network.
+If people can reduce their docker image size by 50%.
+That means they saved half of the expenses on disks and network.

-But we can reduce the size up to 90%.
+But we can reduce the size above 90%.
 Redis only 7MB, Etcd only 17MB and Rethinkdb only 50MB.

 |image|size|versions|
 |-----|--------|-----|